-Assessment of a change – scope, number of employees impacted, type of change, amount of change from current state,
+Assessment of change – scope, number of employees impacted, type of change, scope of change from the current state.

 Assessment of the organization – culture and value system, capacity for change, leadership styles and power distribution, residual effects of past changes, middle management’s predisposition toward the change, employee readiness for change.

 - Change characteristic profile